 Advising for graduate students

-The Graduate Student Affairs Office, located in Wilson Hall, Room 203A, provides students with information on the programs offered at the School and works in concert with the Graduate and Postdoctoral Studies Office to assist students with administrative policies and procedures.
+The Nursing Student Affairs Office - Graduate Programs, located in Wilson Hall, Room 203A, provides students with information on the programs offered at the School and works in concert with the Graduate and Postdoctoral Studies Office to assist students with administrative policies and procedures.
 To contact the Student Affairs Coordinator, Anna Santandrea, click anna [dot] santandrea [at] mcgill [dot] ca (here.)

 At the graduate level, academic advisors provide advice in reference to the different programs and paths of study and have decisional authority.